cdk8s-team/cdk8s/rfc/1216-resolve-cloud-tokens.md

 #### Utility Functions

-Instead of integrating this lookup into the cdk8s resolution process, we could have offered a couple of utility function that can perform lookups based on the token they are invoked with.
+Instead of integrating this lookup into the cdk8s resolution process, we could have offered a couple of utility functions that can perform lookups based on the token they are invoked with.
 This would have made is fairly easy for customers to implement either [Explicit Output Resolution](#explicit-output-resolution) or [Explicit Token Resolution](#explicit-token-resolution) by themselves.